Alloy Artifacts

 Fig. 3.
 1910 Advertisement for "Silver King" Socket Set.

-The illustration shows the company's No. 1 "Silver King" large socket set, which was available in either a canvas roll or an oak box.
+The illustration shows the company's "Silver King" No. 1 large socket set, which was available in either a canvas roll or an oak box.

 The ad also describes the company's smaller No. 2 socket set, and gives prices for the individual tools in the set.